reflectoring/reflectoring.github.io/_posts/2021-01-05-git-rebase-merge.md

 ## What is Git Merge?

-Let's first have a look at Git `merge`.
-A `merge` is a way to put a forked history back together. **The git `merge` command lets us take independent branches of development and combine them into a single branch**.
+Let's first have a look at `git merge`.
+A `merge` is a way to put a forked history back together. **The `git merge` command lets us take independent branches of development and combine them into a single branch**.

-It's important to note that while using Git `merge`, the current branch will be updated to reflect the merge, but the target branch remains untouched.
+It's important to note that while using `git merge`, the current branch will be updated to reflect the merge, but the target branch remains untouched.

 `git merge` is often used in combination with `git checkout` for the selection of the current branch, and `git branch -d` for deleting the obsolete source branch.